MarceloDeLaBarrera/ToDoList/readme.md

 ## Requeriments 📋

 _This project uses python 3.9.5, don't tested yet on other versions of python._
-_Also, you need to have installed Postgresql to make database connection._
+_Also, you need to have installed Postgresql to create your own database._

 _To install all dependencies necessary to run the project on your local development environment you need to use pip to install requeriments.txt_